 1. Stand tall with your arms reaching overhead.
 Feet hip-width apart.
 Reach both arms straight up over your head, biceps close to your ears, palms facing in or forward.
 Brace your core, pull your shoulders down and back, and stand straight.
 This is your starting position for every rep.

 2. Drive one knee up as high as it will go.
-Drive your right knee upward hard — imagine you are stepping over a tall hurdle.
+Drive your right knee upward hard, like you are stepping over a tall hurdle.
 Get the thigh as close to parallel with the floor as possible, or higher if you can.
 Your left foot stays planted with a slight bend at the knee for stability.
 Do not let the standing leg lock out.

-Proper high knee-n-crunch form: drive the knee high, crunch deliberately with the opposite elbow, and return to a tall standing position.
+Proper high knee-n-crunch form: drive the knee high, crunch deliberately with both arms pulling down, and reset to a tall standing position between reps.

 The high knee-n-crunch looks simple in a demo.
 In practice, these are the form breakdowns that turn it from effective to pointless.